 I love the fact that I can combine this curriculum seamlessly with Responsive Classroom and yoga classes we already teach. – Kindergarten Teacher at a college preparatory independent school.

-Peace of Mind is an innovative program for Early Childhood through Fifth Grade that integrates mindfulness practice with lessons on conflict resolution and kindness and empathy.
+Peace of Mind is an innovative mindfulness-based Social and Emotional learning program for Early Childhood through Fifth Grade.
 Peace of Mind recognizes mindfulness as essential to students’ acquisition and mastery of social and emotional skills and conflict resolution tools.

 Curriculum developer Linda Ryden’s work and the Peace of Mind program have been recognized in the Washington Post, the Huffington Post, and on CBS, ABC and Fox5, and in the recently released film A Joyful Mind.

 We have created the Peace of Mind Curriculum Series with professional educators in mind.
 Each Curricula includes the detailed guidance and fully-scripted lessons to allow you to pick it up and put it to work immediately for the children you care about.

 We do not currently offer formal Peace of Mind training but are available for phone or zoom call consultation as you need it.
 We are passionate about this work and supporting others taking it up.

 That said, we do highly recommend and encourage you to consider mindfulness training for yourself or your staff who will be teaching Peace of Mind.
 MindfulSchools.org may offer what you need in this regard.